zsims/dic/README.rst

 Documentation
 =============
-dic documentation is available via `Read the docs`_.
+dic documentation is available via `Read the Docs`_.

 Install
 =======